In Depth Baby Product Reviews Led by a Pediatrician

 Are you looking for an infant car seat with known crash test results?
 We purchased and tested 14 seats for this all-encompassing review.
 To help you pick the best infant car seat, BabyGearLab spends tens of thousands of dollars crash testing car seats at a certified testing lab.
 Our crash-test findings and extensive hands-on testing provide the details you need to confidently choose the right infant car seat.
 By sharing the details of our testing, we aim to provide you with all the information you need to narrow the field and choose the best car seat for your needs and budget.

 We've tested around 200 of the best car seats, including 79 infant car seats, since 2014.
-This year's update includes all new lineups and crash testing for the top-ranked convertible car seats and the best booster seats too.
+This year's update includes all new lineups and crash testing for the top-ranked convertible car seats and booster seats too.
 If you are not sure which kind of car seat you need, check out our Best Car Seats review for more details.

 Editor's Note: We updated this review with 15 new infant car seats and crash test results in October 2023.
 This update includes a “hotter” crash test method and a full side-by-side assessment of every seat.
 On July 9, 2024, we removed a discontinued Britax seat.